-- 1. Observing the B.Ed. trainees teaching in High school and Higher secondary school for a period of two weeks. - 2.
-M.Ed. students have to visit 10 schools for preparing school records. - 3. understanding the functioning of DIET, BRC, CRC, DEO's office, CEO's office, Schools etc. - 4.
-Record submission is compulsory for achieving the credit of the course.
+- 1) Observing the B.Ed. trainees teaching in High school and Higher secondary school for a period of two weeks. - 2) M.Ed. students have to visit 10 schools for preparing school records. - 3) understanding the functioning of DIET, BRC, CRC, DEO's office, CEO's office, Schools etc. - 4) Record submission is compulsory for achieving the credit of the course.

-Semester - III MEDP 308: EXPOSITORY AND ACADEMIC WRITING
+MEDP 308: EXPOSITORY AND ACADEMIC WRITING

-- understanding the principles of academic writing. - understand the basic units in written texts (phrases, clauses, sentences, paragraphs); - connecting text units correctly and effectively: Punctuation, lexis and spelling conventions. - academic genres: reports, essays, research papers and dissertations. - classroom practice: problem solving in writing. - The writing process: drafting, revising and proof reading.
+- understands the principles of academic writing. - understands the basic units in written texts (phrases, clauses, sentences, paragraphs); - connects the text units correctly and effectively: Punctuation, lexis and spelling conventions. - Comprehends: reports, essays, research papers and dissertations.

-UNIT -I: WRITING PROCESS
+- classroom practice: problem solving in writing. - The writing process: drafting, revising and proofreading.

+Unit-I: Writing Process